119 - The Past Times with Ronny Chieng

 I said you should go one, two fingers, and two fingers.

-you know, if you do finger, if you do finger guns and add it.
+you know, if you do finger, if you do finger guns, it's for people.

 Where more or less of the business must be attended to outdoors, a man can't very well handle a pencil with mittens on his hands, but he can swing